ballerina-platform/ballerina-dev-website/spec/http/spec.md

 Users can override these interceptors by defining their own ones as follows.
 Users don’t have to specifically engage these interceptors as they only have fixed positions and they are always executed.
 The only additional and mandatory argument in this case is error `err`.
-Moreover, the `RequestErrorInterceptor` resource function can only have the `default` method and default path.
+Moreover, the `RequestErrorInterceptor` resource method can only have the `default` method and default path.

 ```ballerina